bitsofcotton/p0/README.md

 # How to use (commandline):
     ./p0 <range>? < data.txt
     # range < 0 for range-markov, otherwise, 3-markov with average range.
+    # N.B. we try to move average into origin point, so no sharp edge gained.

 # Proof
 If original function is in C1, there exists F(z,&theta;) := f(z+\bar{z})+i\*f(z-\bar{z})\*tan(&theta;) in C1 on z in C.